christiancho/salary-calculator/README.md

 # salary-calculator

-A simple React app to help App Academy students see monthly take-home of salary offers
+A simple React app to help App Academy students see monthly take-home of salary offers.